AndreaEsp/ChromBarCode/README.md

 ## Genome-wide analyses of the binding domains underlying chromatin folding

-Repository for scripts and functions used for the project on genome wide determinants of chromatin architecture.
+Repository for scripts and data of the project.

 All the codes are written in Python 3.